The Adventures of Buckaroo Banzai Across the 8th Dimension: Comics

-Video games
+Video game

-In conjunction with the film's 1984 release, the interactive fiction game The Adventures of Buckaroo Banzai: Across the 8th Dimension was released for the Apple II, Atari 8-bit family, Commodore 16, Commodore Plus/4, Commodore 64, IBM PC compatibles and ZX Spectrum.
-It was created by Scott Adams and published by Adventure International.
+In conjunction with the film's 1984 release, the interactive fiction game The Adventures of Buckaroo Banzai: Across the 8th Dimension was released for the Apple II, Atari 8-bit computers, Commodore 64, Commodore 16, Plus/4, IBM PC compatibles, TI-99/4A, and ZX Spectrum by Adventure International.

-Team Banzai are listed as an elite mercenary Battletech unit in the Battletech and Mechwarrior board game and role-playing universes.
-Led by the 'enigmatic Dr Banzai', the unit is under long-term contract with House Davion.
-The unit appears across a period of more than three decades of the universe timeline, from the Third Succession War through the Clan Invasion The unit is composed of three Battalions of Battlemechs, the Hong Kong Cavaliers, the Radar Blazers and the Blue Blazers.
-It is believed the reference was used in the game by designer Jordan Weisman as a fan homage.

 Television series

-In late 1998, the Fox Network announced development of a Buckaroo Banzai TV series titled Buckaroo Banzai: Ancient Secrets and New Mysteries, but it was never released.
-The special edition DVD contains a short computer animated sequence by Foundation Imaging made as a test reel for the series.
+In late 1998, the Fox Network announced development of a Buckaroo Banzai TV series titled Buckaroo Banzai: Ancient Secrets and New Mysteries.
+It was never released.
+The special edition DVD contains a short computer-animated sequence by Foundation Imaging made as a test reel for the series.
 The clip depicts a Space Shuttle trying to land with broken landing gear; Dr. Banzai maneuvers his Jet Car under the Shuttle and uses it to take the place of the broken gear.

 In May 2016, Kevin Smith announced he would be adapting the film for television through MGM Television.
 Amazon Studios indicated a deal was being negotiated to produce the series.
 However, by November, during a Facebook Live Stream, Smith revealed that he would be walking away from the project after MGM filed a lawsuit against the original creators.

-Other films

-Parzival, the main character of the film Ready Player One, appears in a Buckaroo Banzai costume for a date.
-Aech says to Parzival, "You're going to wear the outfit from your favorite movie."
-His date Art3mis responds to his costume with, "I like Buckaroo Banzai!"